pjanuszewski/car_simulator/README.md

    - Press 'rb' to simulate releasing the brake pedal.
    - Press '1', '2', '3', '4', or '5' to set the gear to the corresponding value.

+3. **Simulation Results**
+View the results of the simulation in the `output.log` file.
+This file contains detailed information about the car's position, speed, acceleration, RPM, and gear at each time step of the simulation.

  **Requirements:**
    - Ensure you have a C++17 (or later) compiler installed.